hermangroup/docs/masternodes/setup.rst

 IPFS - Content Distribution Masternode
 --------------------------------------
-Running the IPFS daemon is now a required part of the  masternode system.
+If you will be running a Content Distribution Masternode with 5000 collateral, then running the IPFS daemon is now a required part of the  masternode system.
+If you are running a Voting Masternode with 100 collateral, please skip past the IPFS section.
 Your masternode will not enter into ENABLED mode unless you complete the following steps.
 Update IPFS by following the :ref:`Setup IPFS <ipfs-setup>` page.
 After you update IPFS, then continue here.

 Start IPFS
 ^^^^^^^^^^